Data Protection in Financial Services

 Banks, insurance companies, brokers and other financial institutions face data protection issues in the context of a unique set of business, risk-management and regulatory requirements.
 Regulatory, client confidentiality and data protection rules often seem to require different things.

-This training course looks at the data protection issues facing financial institutions and the steps that can be taken to address them in the context of all applicable rules.
+This training course, which includes instruction on the provisions of the upcoming EU General Data Protection Regulation, looks at the data protection issues facing financial institutions and the steps that can be taken to address them in the context of all applicable rules.
 It applies data protection requirements to the real-life circumstances of financial institutions and steers a course through the related regulatory, employment law and other issues, including:

 - what should we say about data protection in our terms and conditions?